 - Place the rinsed seeds in a large pot and fill with water and 1 teaspoon of salt.
 Bring to boil over high heat and allow to boil for 15-20 minutes.
 While the seeds are boiling, preheat the oven to 400° F and line a baking sheet with parchment paper or a silicone baking mat.

-- Drain the pumpkin seeds and toss them with the oil and remaining 1 tsp of salt.
+- Drain the pumpkin seeds and toss them with the oil and remaining 1 teaspoon of salt.
 Stir until they are well coated.

 - Spread the seeds into an even layer on the prepared baking sheet and transfer to the oven.